 “I served as pastor of the Black Mountain (North Carolina) Presbyterian Church next to Montreat Conference Center, and we had about 40 retired mission co-workers in the congregation,” John says.
 “They had an amazing ability to cross cultural boundaries.”

 Their adeptness at building relationships across cultures was evident when the Black Mountain congregation worshipped and worked alongside ethnic churches, John says.
 Their commitment to service showed when volunteers were needed to tutor at the local elementary school or fill some other community need.

 “I learned a great deal from them, and God used them to cause me to ponder international mission service,” John says.

-John became fluent in Mandarin Chinese, taught seminarians preaching, worship, and spiritual formation, and preached regularly in pulpits throughout Taiwan.
-He also wrote three books on spiritual formation in Mandarin that have been published in Taiwan.
+John has become fluent in Mandarin Chinese; taught seminarians preaching, worship, and spiritual formation; and preached regularly in pulpits throughout Taiwan.
+He also has written four books on spiritual formation that have been published in Mandarin in Taiwan.

 “I have fallen in love with Taiwan and its people,” John says.
 “There are different people groups that bring such rich gifts to Taiwanese society.
 Their hospitality and welcome of people from afar is amazing.”

 John has spent a considerable portion of his time in Taiwan working with the island’s aboriginal people, who are believed to be of Malayo-Polynesian origin.
 They make up less than 2 percent of Taiwan’s population, but about 70 percent of the aborigines are Christians.
 They are the most marginalized group in Taiwan and have limited employment and educational opportunities.